ederign/uberfire-docs/docs/tutorial/ufTasks.md

     }
 }
 ```
-Remember that the TaskPresenter create and mark as done tasks?
+Remember that the TaskPresenter creates and marks tasks as done?
 So let's change these methods to fire a CDI event:
 ```
 import org.uberfire.shared.events.TaskCreated;
 import org.uberfire.shared.events.TaskDone;